Skin Conditions: Pigmented Birthmarks

 Types of Pigmented Birthmarks

-Mongolian spots usually are bluish and appear as bruises.
+usually are bluish and look like bruises.
 They often appear on the buttocks and/or lower back, but they sometimes also appear on the trunk or arms.
 The spots are seen most often in people who have darker skin.

 Pigmented nevi (moles) are growths on the skin that usually are flesh-colored, brown or black.
 Moles can appear anywhere on the skin, alone or in groups.
 Moles occur when cells in the skin grow in a cluster instead of being spread throughout the skin.
-Moles may darken after exposure to the sun, during the teen years and during pregnancy.
+Moles may darken after exposure to the sun, during the teen years, while taking some birth control pills, and during pregnancy.

 Congenital nevi are moles that are present at birth.
 These birthmarks have a slightly increased risk of becoming skin cancer, depending on their size.
 Larger congenital nevi have a greater risk of developing skin cancer than do smaller congenital nevi.
 All congenital nevi should be examined by a health care provider and any change in the birthmark should be reported.